 United set to renew old rivalry with Milan

-We first locked horns with Milan in the 1958 European Cup semi-finals, mere months after the tragedy of the Munich Air Disaster.
-During the first leg at Old Trafford, it was the Italians who took the lead, via Juan Schiaffino.
-However, under Jimmy Murphy’s diligent guidance the Reds eventually came back to win 2-1, thanks to goals from Dennis Viollet and Ernie Taylor.
-It was a different story in the return leg six days later, with United going down 4-0 in front of a hostile atmosphere in Milan, as the hosts moved onto the final.
+We first locked horns with Milan in the 1957/58 European Cup semi-finals, just three months after the tragedy of the Munich Air Disaster.
+In the first leg at Old Trafford, it was the Italians who took the lead, via Juan Schiaffino.
+However, under assistant manager Jimmy Murphy’s diligent guidance, the Reds eventually came back to win 2-1 on the night, thanks to goals from Dennis Viollet and Ernie Taylor.
+It was a different story in the return leg six days later, when United lost 4-0 in a hostile San Siro atmosphere, as the hosts moved onto the final.

-Seven months on from that warm-up match in New Jersey in 2004, United and AC Milan again came face to face, this time in the Champions League's last16.
-The first leg in Manchester was another tense affair, one which had been billed as Jaap Stam’s return to Old Trafford, only for the Dutchman to pick up an injury in the warm-up.
-Without him, Carlo Ancelotti’s men still won 1-0, thanks to Hernan Crespo’s reaction finish.
+After missing each other in European competitions for 36 years, United and AC Milan were drawn together in the Champions League's last 16 in 2004/05.
+The first leg in Manchester was a tense affair, one which had been billed as Jaap Stam’s return to Old Trafford, only for the Dutchman to pick up an injury in the warm-up.
+Without him, Carlo Ancelotti’s men still won 1-0, thanks to Hernan Crespo’s predatory finish.
 The Argentinian, on loan from Chelsea at the time, again proved to be the difference in the return leg, with the striker grabbing the only goal of the game and securing Milan’s place in the last four.

-The Reds were out for revenge two years later when again we were paired with the Italians in Europe’s top competition.
-It was our third-ever semi-final meeting and the Reds were aiming to undo our wretched record against the Rossoneri.
-With superstars in both line-ups, Cristiano Ronaldo put United ahead in the first leg, only for a Kaka brace to send us in at the break trailing.
-A Wayne Rooney double turned that around, the latter coming in injury time.
-But again it wasn’t meant to be, as Milan trashed United 3-0 a few weeks later to progress to the final, where they’d eventually beat Liverpool 2-1 in Athens.
+We were paired with the Italians again in Europe’s elite tournament just two years later.
+It was the third semi-final to be contested by the clubs and United were aiming to undo our wretched record against the Rossoneri.
+With superstars in both line-ups, Cristiano Ronaldo put Sir Alex Ferguson's side ahead in the first leg, only for a Kaka brace to send us in at the break trailing.
+A Wayne Rooney double turned that around, with his second strike coming in injury time to seal a fantastic 3-2 victory.
+But again it wasn’t meant to be, as Milan triumphed 3-0 a few weeks later to progress to the 2006/07 final, where they would beat Liverpool 2-1 in Athens.